camilo-arthuro/S1T5/src/main/java/readme.txt

 To enter the route of the directory we can use the relative route ./N1EX1/Directory

 Exercise 2: We can follow the same steps of the exercise 1

+Exercise 3: We can follow the same steps of the exercise 1

+Exercise 4: We can follow the same steps of the exercise 1